yassinfrh/RT_assignment2/README.md

 ## Nodes

-Inside of the module, you'll find six nodes:
+Inside the module, you'll find six nodes:

 - `bug_as.py` is the action server node that gets the desired position from the client and calls the needed services to bring the robot to the desired position, setting the position as a ROS parameter
 - `client.py` is the action client node that allows the user to set the desired position or to cancel the desired position and it publishes the robot position and velocity as a custom message on the /*pos_vel* topic, relying on the values of the /*odom* topic.
 The functioning of this node is described in the following flowchart: